0xJeremy/socket.engine/python/README.md

 This library requires Python3.
 It was tested extensively on Python 3.7.5 with Ubuntu 19.04.

-## Features
-Socket.engine enables real-time bidirectional communication between two Python processes.
-These programs can be run on the same device, or on the same network, or on any device provided there is a port exposed publically from the host.
-It is optimized for extremely high-speed, reliable information transfer.

-Its main features are:

-#### Speed
-Connections are made using TCP sockets and can pass information from processes extremely quickly and reliably.
-Socket.engine operates using IPv4.

-#### Easy to use
-This library was designed to lower the barrier to entry as much as possible.
-As such, it was built as a wrapper for network sockets to send massive amounts of information in a very short time.

 ## How to use

 #### Host